 Seth Zenz is a Dicke Fellow in the Princeton Physics Department, working on the Compact Muon Solenoid (CMS) detector at the Large Hadron Collider (LHC) in Geneva, Switzerland.
 The LHC has now started to answer one of the great oustanding problems in particle physics: what is the origin of the masses of the W and Z bosons and the tremendous differences between the electromagnetic and weak forces?
 The Standard Model (SM) of particle physics explains this via the Higgs Mechanism, which predicts a particle called the Higgs Boson.
 In 2012, the CMS experiment observed a particle, with a mass of about 125 GeV/c2, that decays to pairs of photons or Z bosons at approximately the rate predicted.
 But is it really the SM Higgs Boson?

 To answer this question, Seth contributes to the CMS search for Higgs decays into pairs of bottom quarks, focusing on Higgs production in association with a W boson.
-He has a particular interest in investigating methods of differentiating the SM Higgs, which has spin 0, from a graviton-like "imposter" with spin 2.
 These studies make heavy use of the internal structure of hadronic jets, by identifying displaced decay vertices of bottom-containing particles and potentially using the substructure of merged jets when the Higgs has very high momentum.

 Precision tracking of charged particles is critical to understanding these jet properties of the Higgs analysis.
 Seth works on the operation and maintenance of the CMS Pixel Detector, a high-precision silicon tracking device at the core of CMS, as well as measurements and modeling of the radiation damage that limits the Pixels' longevity in the intense LHC environment.
 He brings to bear his thesis work on jet properties measured with charged particle tracks and graduate work at UC Berkeley on the initial testing, calibration, and operation of the ATLAS experiment Pixel Detector.